Model-based clustering in simple hypergraphs through a stochastic blockmodel: Synthetic experiments

 \paragraph*{Parameter estimation accuracy.} We also evaluate the accuracy of parameter estimation.
 As the parameter values may be extremely small (see Section~\ref{sec_SM:synth_pram} in SM), we choose to compute the Mean Squared Relative Error (MSRE) between the true parameters (in the full model) and the estimated values, both for the prior probabilities $\pi_q$ and the probabilities of hyperedge occurrence $B^{(m)}_{q_1, \ldots, q_m}$.
 Specifically, we compute the aggregated MSRE over all the components of $\theta$ using the following formula:

-where $(\hat \pi_1^i,\dots,\hat \pi_{Q-1}^i, \{\hat B_{q_1,\dots,q_m}^{(m,n),i}\}_{m,q_1,\dots,q_m})$ is the set of free parameters estimated on the $i$-th dataset by the full model and $n_{rep}=50$ is the number of replicates.
+where $(\hat \pi_1^i,\dots,\hat \pi_{Q-1}^i, \{\hat B_{q_1,\dots,q_m}^{i}\}_{m,q_1,\dots,q_m})$ is the set of free parameters estimated on the $i$-th dataset by the full model and $n_{rep}=50$ is the number of replicates.

 The corresponding results are summarized through the boxplots in Figure~\ref{fig:mse_res}.
 The relative errors are rather small, decreasing and showing a lower variance as the number of nodes increases.
-Note that the absolute values of MSRE cannot be compared between the cases $Q=2$ (first column) and $Q=3$ (second column).
+Note that the absolute values of MSRE cannot be compared between the cases $Q=2$ (first column) and $Q=3$ (second column), with very different scales on the $y$-axis.
 Indeed, in the first case, the relative error is cumulated over a total of 1+3 +4=8 free parameters (in the full model), while this increases to 2+ 6+10=18 free parameters when $Q=3$.